Mums have been asking me, “Jen are you worried about you or your kids getting the Coronavirus?”

-- Some milk kefir in smoothies.
+Some Milk Kefir in smoothies.

-- Fermented foods such as miso, kimchi, sauerkraut or kefir served as a side.
+Fermented foods such as miso, kimchi, sauerkraut or kefir served as a side.

 4. MICRO NUTRITION

-For Micronutrition at any one time I’ll focus on some of the following supplements (it varies): My go-to’s most days for the boys are: Vitamin C, zinc, vitamin D, probiotics, and activated B vitamins.
+For Micronutrition at any one time, I’ll focus on some of the following supplements (it varies): My go-to’s most days for the boys are: Vitamin C, zinc, vitamin D, probiotics, and activated B vitamins.

 Vitamin C helps with immune system function and boosts white blood cells.
-Research shows that vitamin C has shortened the duration of colds and can decrease the number of colds in physically active people.
+Research shows that vitamin C has shortened the duration of colds and can decrease the number of colds in physically active people.16

-Organic citrus fruits and whole fruits in general are ideal sometimes it’s hard to attain enough vitamin C this way though.
+Organic citrus fruits and whole fruits, in general, are ideal sometimes it’s hard to attain enough vitamin C this way though.
 Take 1,000 milligrams of vitamin C daily to ward off a cold or the flu and up to 4,000 milligrams daily when you are experiencing symptoms.

 Vitamin D is produced in the body by sunlight and regulates the expression of over 2,000 genes, including those of the immune system.
-Unfortunately, up to 90 percent of people are deficient in vitamin D. Recent research shows that low vitamin D levels are linked to higher rates of cold, flu and respiratory infections.
+Vitamin D deficiency has been directly linked to a compromised immune system.17Unfortunately, up to 90 percent of people are deficient in vitamin D. Recent research shows that low vitamin D levels are linked to higher rates of cold, flu and respiratory infections.

-Many physicians believe that current recommended daily amounts of vitamin D are far too low, and that 2,000 units rather than 200–400 units per day is a better choice.
+Many physicians believe that current recommended daily amounts of vitamin D are far too low and that 2,000 units rather than 200–400 units per day is a better choice.
 You can also order home testing kits to test your vitamin D levels.

-Zinc supports immune function and has an antiviral effect.
-It works best when taken at the first sign of illness.
+Zinc supports immune function and has an antiviral effect.18 It works best when taken at the first sign of illness.
 Zinc may lessen the symptoms of the cold virus, but excessive amounts aren’t good for you.